-Emotions, Senses, Spaces:
+Emotions, Senses, Spaces

-edited by Susan R. Hemer and Alison Dundon
+Susan R. Hemer

 The chapters engage with intersections between space, sense and emotion through a range of experiences and activities including dance, bullfights, healing ceremonies, celebrations and music.
 The authors herein critically examine diverse contexts, in and through which relations between sensate bodies, spaces and places, and emotions are constituted.
 The chapters draw on long-term ethnographic fieldwork from which the authors critically engage with their material on a fundamental level and contribute to contemporary debates about the nature and experience of emotions, the sensing body, and spaces and places.